Dương Văn Minh

 In 1963, the authoritarian Diệm became increasingly unpopular due to the Buddhist crisis and the ARVN generals decided to launch a coup, which Minh eventually led.
 Diệm was assassinated on 2 November 1963 shortly after being deposed.
 Minh was accused of ordering an aide, Nguyễn Văn Nhung, to kill Diệm.
 Minh then led a junta for three months, but he was an unsuccessful leader and was heavily criticized for being lethargic and uninterested.
 During his three months of rule, many civilian problems intensified and the communist Viet Cong made significant gains.
 Angered at not receiving his desired post, General Nguyễn Khánh led a group of similarly motivated officers in a January 1964 coup.
 Khánh allowed Minh to stay on as a token head of state in order to capitalize on Minh's public standing, but retained real power.
 After a power struggle, Khanh had Minh exiled.
 Minh stayed away before deciding to return and challenge General Nguyễn Văn Thiệu in the presidential election of 1971.
 When it became obvious that Thieu would rig the poll, Minh withdrew and did not return until 1972, keeping a low profile.

 Minh then advocated a "third force", maintaining that Vietnam could be reunified without a military victory to a hardline communist or anti-communist government.
 However, this was not something that Thiệu agreed with.
 In April 1975, as South Vietnam was on the verge of being overrun, Thieu resigned.
-A week later, Minh was forcibly chosen by the legislature and became president on 28 April.
-Saigon fell two days later on 30 April, and Minh ordered a surrender to prevent bloody urban street fighting.
+A week later, Minh was chosen by the legislature and became president on 28 April.
+On 30 April, Minh ordered a surrender to avoid devastation to the remaining territories held by the South, and the northern army seized Saigon.
 Minh was spared the lengthy incarceration meted out to South Vietnamese military personnel and civil servants, and lived quietly until being allowed to emigrate to France in 1983.
 He later moved to California, in the US, where he died.